 - ¾ cup water

-- Combine the fruit pectin and water in a small saucepan.
-Bring to a boil over medium-high heat and boil for one minute.
-Pour the boiling water into the strawberries, stir and let rest for 3 minutes.
+- In a small saucepan, stir together the fruit pectin and water over medium-high heat.
+Bring to a boil and boil 1 minute.
+Stir into the strawberries and let sit 3 minutes.

-- Next pour the jam into jars (leaving about 1/2 inch from the top) and place lids on.
-Let the jars sit on the counter for 24 hours so they can set.
-Then place in the freezer for up to 1 year.
+- Carefully pour into sterilized jars, leaving 1/2 inch room at the top, and add lids.
+Let the jars sit on the counter 24 hours to set.
+Store in the freezer up to 1 year.